-The last three races pitch the three-year-olds against their older rivals in the QIPCO Sussex Stakes (Goodwood, 1 August), the Shadwell Joel Stakes (Newmarket, 28 September) and the big one, the Queen Elizabeth II Stakes on QIPCO British Champions Day (Ascot, 20 October).
-With prize money of £1million, it is Europe's richest mile race.
+The last three races pitch the three-year-olds against their older rivals in the QIPCO Sussex Stakes (Goodwood, 30 July), the Nayef Joel Stakes (Newmarket, 26 September) and the big one, the Queen Elizabeth II Stakes on QIPCO British Champions Day (Ascot, 18 October).
+With prize money of £1 million, it is Europe's richest mile race.

 With races ranging in distance from 1¼ miles (2,000 metres) to 1½ miles (2,400 metres), the QIPCO British Champions Series Middle Distance category is the most important of all, full of hugely valuable, iconic contests.

-Thereafter the age groups clash in the Coral-Eclipse Stakes (Sandown Park, 7 July, 1¼ miles), the King George VI and Queen Elizabeth Stakes (sponsored by Betfair, Ascot, 21 July, 1½ miles), the Juddmonte International (York, 22 August, 1¼ miles) and Britain's richest ten furlong race, the £1.3m QIPCO Champion Stakes (1¼ miles), at Ascot on QIPCO British Champions Day (20 October).
+Thereafter the age groups clash in the Coral-Eclipse (Sandown Park, 5 July, 1¼ miles), the King George VI and Queen Elizabeth Stakes (sponsored by QIPCO, Ascot, 26 July, 1½ miles), the Juddmonte International (York, 20 August, 1¼ miles) and Britain's richest ten furlong race, the £1.3m QIPCO Champion Stakes (1¼ miles), at Ascot on QIPCO British Champions Day (18 October).